Data-Science-for-Linguists/2016-Debates-and-Referring-Expressions/final_report.md

 ### Setbacks

-The first issue I ran into using NLTK's chunker was that I specifically wanted to look at titles, and the chunker is designed to not tag titles.
+The first issue I ran into using NLTK's chunker was that I specifically wanted to look at titles, and the chunker is designed to exclude titles.
 Sometimes it does not do this well, and titles are included as part of the entity, but most of the time they were excluded.
 Here is an example:

 ![png](images/output_23_0.png)